 Since we had dinner plans at Sabatini’s for dinner, we decided to keep lunch lighter and stopped by Princess Pizzaria for a slice of pepperoni pizza that rivals our favorite local Italian place!

+Of course, unpacking has to be included in the top ten must-dos on embarkation day.
 Once things have settled down a bit, this is the perfect time to unpack and set up your room.
 Your room is a space all your own, so don’t be afraid to spread out!
-Hang up your clothes, lay out your bathing suit, and make yourself at home!
+Hang up your clothes, layout your bathing suit, and make yourself at home!
 You’ll be living here for a while, act like it!